Boye Mafe may be ‘most improved guy’ in training camp for Seahawks

 Mafe played 23 snaps overall and 12 against the run, also recording a quarterback hit along with three tackles.

-“Yes, it’s definitely different,’’ he said Sunday of how his game this year compared to last season.
+“Yes, it’s definitely different,’’ he said Sunday of how his game this year compared with last season.
 “Especially coming in as a rookie last year, a lot of things are a little bit different for me.
 I was trying to learn a lot while playing.
 I was trying to figure it out on the fly, but now that I had the time during the offseason going to watch film and understanding where I messed up last year and what things to look for and how to narrow the game down for myself.

 Notes

-- Bobby Wagner did not take part in team drills Sunday, possibly just getting a veteran’s day off before the whole team getting the day off on Monday.
+- Bobby Wagner did not take part in team drills Sunday, possibly just getting a veteran’s day off before the whole team getting Monday off.
 With Jon Rhattigan (eblow) and Vi Jones (ankle) also sitting out and Devin Bush (knee) appearing to be limited, Nick Bellore and Ben Burr-Kirven often worked as the first-team linebackers Sunday.
 Bush did do some early work in appearing on his way back after sitting out Saturday.

 - Also among those sitting out on Sunday were receivers Dareke Young, Cody Thompson, Cade Johnson and Dee Eskridge, cornerback Devon Witherspoon, safety Joey Blount, nose tackle Cameron Young and running back Kenny McIntosh.
 RB Kenneth Walker III again did some individual drills early but nothing in team drills.

 - Center Olu Oluwatimi (elbow) did not take part in team drills.
-Evan Brown worked mostly with the No. 1 offense with Joey Hunt also getting a few snaps and former WSU standout Liam Ryan also getting some plays at center for the second straight day.
+Evan Brown worked mostly with the No. 1 offense, with Joey Hunt also getting a few snaps and former WSU standout Liam Ryan also getting some plays at center for the second straight day.

 - Geno Smith had one of his best days of camp with a handful of highlight-reel passes that included two touchdowns in team drills to DK Metcalf.